confluentinc/commercial-workshops/series-microservices/workshop-connectors/README.md

 ## <a name="step-9"></a>**Launch: PostgreSQL Source Connector in Confluent Control Center**

-You have seen and worked within the Confluent Cloud Dashboard in Steps 1 - 5.
-Because you have Confluent Platform services deployed, you can use Confluent Control Center (C3) to manage and monitor Confluent Platform, and it is also connected to Confluent Cloud from your set up in Step 6.
-You will see confirmation that Control Center is indeed connected to Confluent Cloud by the end of this Step 9.
+You have seen and worked within the Confluent Cloud Dashboard in the previous steps.
+Because you have Confluent Platform services deployed, you can use Confluent Control Center (C3) to manage and monitor Confluent Platform, and it is also connected to Confluent Cloud from your set up.
+You will see confirmation that Control Center is indeed connected to Confluent Cloud by the end of this step.

 1. Open a browser and go to **http://localhost:9021/** to access Confluent Control Center.